amar-kumar9/lightningouttest/replit.md

 5. **View Components**: After successful login, you'll see your Lightning components rendered

 ## Security Notes
-- Sessions are encrypted using cookie-session middleware
+- Sessions are server-side using express-session middleware
-- OAuth tokens are stored in session cookies
+- OAuth tokens are stored securely in server-side sessions (not accessible to client)
+- PKCE (Proof Key for Code Exchange) implemented for OAuth 2.0 security
+- CSRF protection via OAuth state parameter validation
 - Access tokens are passed to Lightning Out for component authentication
 - HTTPS is enforced in production (Replit provides this automatically)
+- Session cookies are httpOnly and secure in production